wordsforthewise/nate-g/_posts/2015-09-29-DIY-air-quality-device.md

 ![crappy soldering.jpg](/images/diy-aqm/crappy soldering.jpg)

-This cheap ol' chinese solder I have doesn't wet surfaces well for some reason.
-Oh well, better solder is in the mail and this works well enough.
+This cheap ol' chinese solder I have doesn't wet surfaces well for some reason, even after heating the pan and pin for 10s.
+Oh well.

 Next make sure you can get the display up and working.
 The example websites I found describe a way to do it using an older version of the <a href="https://bitbucket.org/fmalpartida/new-liquidcrystal/downloads">LiquidCrystal library</a> (1.2.1), which will work.
 It also seems to work with the latest version (1.3.2).
 To install, download the zip file, unzip into your Arduino libraries folder (for me it was C:\Users\Nate\Documents\Arduino\libraries), then rename it to 'LiquidCrystal'.
 Make sure to close your Arduino IDE program if open, and restart it to refresh the directory cache.
 I used the example given from mklec.com, with small modifications: